TonyJiashiChen/FlickrSearcher/README.md

 * In terminal `cd back`  to back folder, start backend server with `npm run server`
 * `cd front` to front folder, start front end web app with `npm start`

+## Trouble shooting
+If any modules missing when running the application, run `npm install` to install required modules

 ## Login
 Users can login using the following credentials